Austin Apartments That Actually Allow Large Dogs (Verified List)

 Austin Apartments That Allow Large Dogs: North Austin & The Domain

 North Austin (78758, 78759, 78753) and the Domain area attract tech workers by the thousands.
 But those newer Class A properties?
-They tend to have the most restrictive pet policies in the metro.
+They carry the most restrictive pet policies in the metro.
 Pet costs run higher too.
 Between pet rent and mandatory valet trash fees, monthly add-ons at Domain-area properties can hit $50–$80 on top of base rent.

 North Austin & Domain Large-Dog-Friendly Communities